-Check out my post on how to create a playroom to see how we designed and created our room from state to finish.
+Check out my post on how to create a playroom to see how we designed and created our toy room from start to finish.
 You will be shocked by my before and after picture!

 I think it is most important to note that when designing a playroom you need to consider each child’s personality and their ages.
 My kids are not climbers so I was able to utilize every single spot in my playroom.
 If you have young children or climbers then make sure not to store things high up and please make sure you have adult supervision always.
 The things I store out of reach are the ones my kids no longer have interest in.

 Ever since my first child was born (9 years ago) we have always had a set play space in our home.
 When random people used to come over to my house they would always think we ran a daycare because it was all so organized and catching.
 Many of the toys I talk about here can be found in my 10 fun toys to encourage STEM skills Kids Gift Guide.

 Why having a playroom is important?
 I think that giving the kids a specific area for their toys allows them to have a feeling of responsibility for their play space.
 It also helps me minimize the mess of toys thrown all over in different areas of our house.
 There is a door to the room (well, there are 3) and when we get guests I can just close up the room and my house looks super clean.
 I love that the kids clearly know where things belong and they also know where to find whatever they need.
 We all know that I am an organizing junkie and that my head is more clear when the things around me are more organized.